 WRITTEN OFF: Most vehicles with severe damage get scrapped and written off by an insurance company.
 But, there is a set procedure to inform DVLA about a write off vehicle.

-STOLEN CAR CHECK: How can you be sure you are not buying a stolen vehicle from a private seller?
-Use this Driver and Vehicle Licencing Agency stolen vehicle check free and make sure it is genuine.
+BUYING A USED CAR?
+How can you be sure you are not buying a stolen vehicle from a private seller?
+Using the DVLA stolen vehicle check free will help you ensure it is a genuine sale.

 VEHICLE GOT STOLEN?
 You must report a stolen vehicle to the police and to the insurance company.
 In some cases, you may also need to inform the DVLA.